ms-ati/docile/README.md

   3. Instance variables are from the block's context only
   4. Nested DSL evaluation, correctly chaining method and variable handling from the inner to the outer DSL scopes
+  5. Alternatives for both imperative and functional styles of DSL objects

 ## Installation